marcopennekamp/lore/specification/modules.md

+### Naming Conventions

+Modules are essentially used in two ways, which determines their naming convention:

+1. Modules that **contain functions and global variables** are usually named in upper camel case.
+Often they will be used explicitly, so that functions from multiple modules don't clash.
+A good example is the module `lore.Enum`.
+Its functions will often be used together with the module name, e.g. `Enum.map([1, 2, 3], x => x + 1)` and `Enum.flatten(lists)`.
+Sometimes these modules are also companion modules.
+   - An exception to this convention is when functions or global variables are intended to be used without the qualifying module name.
+In such cases the module is best understood as a namespace.
+2. Modules that only contain types and other modules are also informally known as **namespaces**.
+They are written in snake case, such as the `lore` namespace defined by the Pyramid standard library.

-### Visibility
+### TODO: Visibility

+*(Visibility is not yet implemented in the compiler and won't be for some time.
+It's a relatively tangential feature that isn't crucial for building Lore's compiler in Lore.)*

 Module members have two modes of **visibility:**

 - **Private** members may only be accessed from the same module.
 - **Public** members may be accessed anywhere.

 All module members are **public by default**.
-Private members are declared by prefixing their declaration keywords with a `-` sign: `-trait`, `-function`, and so on.
-If a single function definition is private, all function definitions of the owning **multi-function** must be private as well.
+Private members are declared by suffixing their declaration keywords with a `p`: `traitp`, `funcp`, and so on.
+If a single function definition is private, all function definitions of the collective **multi-function** must be private as well.
 This has to be applied *explicitly* so that multi-functions cannot be unexpectedly private.

 ###### Example